Language-Research-Technology/ldaca-website/content/news/events/index.md

 ### Masterclass: Improving Transparency and Reproducible Results in Linguistics

-This masterclass, while recognizing the importance of data transparency and reproducibility, will focus on the processes of data utilization, including processing, analysis, and publication.
+This masterclass, while recognising the importance of data transparency and reproducibility, will focus on the processes of data utilisation, including processing, analysis and publication.
 Our aim is to assist linguists in enhancing research transparency by leveraging tools and infrastructures, alongside exploring strategies for establishing efficient workflows.
-The masterclass aims to advance Best Practices discussions, raising awareness about existing resources and addressing practices hindering transparency, replicability, and research quality relevant for both quantitative as well as qualitative researchers.
+The masterclass aims to advance Best Practices discussions, raising awareness about existing resources and addressing practices hindering transparency, replicability and research quality relevant for both quantitative as well as qualitative researchers.
 Specifically, discussions will cover using R Notebooks for analysis documentation, creating interactive notebooks for data inspection, and employing GitHub and OSF for resource sharing.
-We will also address options for research enhancement, workflow improvement, resource sharing, new publication pathways, and ensuring effective workflows.
+We will also address options for research enhancement, workflow improvement, resource sharing, new publication pathways and ensuring effective workflows.
 The format will include detailed recommendations, practical presentations, and an open panel discussion on practices and tools.

-**Organisers**: This masterclass is a part of the annual [conference](https://als.asn.au/Conference/2024/General) of the [Australian Linguistic Society](https://als.asn.au/Home).
+**Organisers**: This masterclass is a part of the annual [conference](https://als.asn.au/Conference/2024/General) of the [Australian Linguistic Society](https://als.asn.au/Home) (ALS).

 **Who**: {{< profile id="hames" >}} and {{< profile id="schweinberger" >}}

-**When**: 26 November 2024,
+**When**: 26 November 2024 (program TBA)

-**Where**: Australian National University
+**Where**: Australian National University, Canberra

 **[Registration](https://als.asn.au/Conference/2024/Registration2024)**